 - Follow the owner around their home (here’s why!)

 - Talk to their owners, via chirps and trills

 - Highly trainable (learn how you train a Maine Coon cat!)

 - Maine Coons will go for a walk, on a leash!

 In general, Maine Coon cats are usually accepting of dogs after a period of integration time.
 This is because the Maine Coon is not phased or scared by loud noises e.g. a dog barking.

-This is helpful when introducing a Maine Coon with a dog, because the Maine Coon will be less phased by a little rough and tumble play from a puppy or dog.
+This is helpful when introducing a Maine Coon with a dog because the Maine Coon will be less phased by a little rough and tumble play from a puppy or dog.

-Ultimately though, the integration process between a Maine Coon cat and dog will need to be handled correctly by an owner, to ensure the cat and dog do adjust to each others presence under the same roof.
+Ultimately though, the integration process between a Maine Coon cat and dog will need to be handled correctly by an owner, to ensure the cat and dog do adjust to the presence of each other under the same roof.

 Dog Breeds That Are Good With Cats

 Some dog breeds are naturally more suited to living with cats than others.